kkredit/confronting-wicked-crypto/notes/timeline.md

     encryption and to relax export controls on encryption.'
 It included provisions that would have barred the government from creating a mandatory key escrow system and would also have removed export restrictions on most generally available software and hardware containing encryption."
-- 1996-1999: SAFE Act is prop0sed several times, has hearings, and gains support.
+- 1996-1999: SAFE Act is proposed several times, has hearings, and gains support.
 - 1999: Clinton administration executively implements almost all of SAFE Act proposals, and the bill is dropped (!).

 ## From kerr_encryption_2017